begomez/Flutter-Arch-Template/README.md

 Data models are share across all modules, there is no custom data model per layer.

-DTO (Data Transport Object) are used to define use case inputs in domain layer and provide type safety.
+Events (in fact just simple Data Transport Object) are used to define use case inputs in domain layer and provide type safety.

 ## Code generation commands